jamowei/secure-wireguard-implementation/README.md

 You are no longer using your default DNS!

-Your system will likely try and revert these settings so lock the file with `chattr +i /etc/resolv.conf`, note that the `-i` switch will unlock it.
+Your system will likely try and revert these settings so lock the file with `sudo chattr +i /etc/resolv.conf`, note that the `-i` switch will unlock it.
-You should also modify `/etc/systemd/resolved.conf` and uncomment or add `DNSStubListener=No` this may help prevent port clashing in the future.
+You should also modify `sudo nano /etc/systemd/resolved.conf` and uncomment or add `DNSStubListener=No` this may help prevent port clashing in the future.

-Once this is all done, you should restart the service daemon with `systemctl daemon-reload`.
+Once this is all done, you should restart the service daemon with `sudo systemctl daemon-reload`.
-Now you can restart the DNSCrypt service with `systemctl restart dnscrypt-proxy`.
+Now you can restart the DNSCrypt service with `sudo systemctl restart dnscrypt-proxy`.

-Check if its running with `systemctl status dnscrypt-proxy`.
+Check if its running with `sudo systemctl status dnscrypt-proxy`.
 If it all went well it should look like this:

 ![](media/dnscryptgood.jpg)

 Now you should reboot.

+## Firejail DNS-over-HTTPS Proxy Server ##

+An other easier approach is to use [fdns](https://github.com/netblue30/fdns) instead.
+From the github [release page](https://github.com/netblue30/fdns/releases) you can download the .deb package directly.
+Then install it with `sudo dkpg -i fdns_0.9.72_1_amd64.deb`.
+After you can try it by running `sudo fdns`.
+Now it takes a choice of upstream dns servers to use and bind itself to `127.1.1.1`.
+So you can try by changing your `/etc/resolv.conf` to this ip address.

+If you want to install it via systemd to run it on every boot, you can run the following `sudo wget https://raw.githubusercontent.com/netblue30/fdns/master/etc/fdns.service -P /lib/system/systemd/`.
+If you want you can edit the file before to change the interface which the service should listen on (e.g. `ExecStart=/usr/bin/fdns --proxy-addr-any --daemonize`).
+Now enable and start the service with `sudo systemctl enable fdns` and `sudo systemctl start fdns`.
+Check it with `sudo systemctl status fdns`.
+ I
 ### Testing ###

 Now run `dnscrypt-proxy -resolve google.com -config /etc/dnscrypt-proxy/dnscrypt-proxy.toml`.